 So is there anything to eat?

-Because of the region’s renown in the world of wine the bordelais cuisine is often overlooked and greater emphasis is placed on the accompanying wine than the food itself.
-While Gourmand’s may argue about attributing a particular delicacy or dish to a specific area for most of us the description ‘south-west France’ is sufficient provenance and which side of the Garonne supplied the cepes, lamphrey, or chestnuts matters little.
+Because of the region’s renown in the world of wine, the Bordelais gourmet cuisine is often overlooked and greater emphasis is placed on the accompanying wine than the food itself.
+While gourmands may argue about attributing a particular delicacy or dish to a specific area, for most of us the description ‘south-west France’ is sufficient provenance, and which side of the Garonne supplied the cèpes, lamprey, or chestnuts matters little.

-To the north lies the Perigord which claims to be the ‘larder of France’ and to the south-east lies Gascony where they claim that God must be a Gascon because he gave them the best ingredients and cuisine.
-Not so far distant is the Pays Basque whose natives were drawn to Bordeaux in large numbers during the 19th and early 20 centuries and brought their own culinary traditions.
-Historically the city benefitted from a large fishing fleet that under sail ventured as far as the Newfoundland Banks.
-Further, until over-fishing destroyed the stock of native sturgeon, the Gironde could boast its own caviar in addition to eels, shrimp, Zander, trout, salmon cockles, welk…
+To the north lies the Périgord, which claims to be the ‘larder of France’, and to the south-east lies Gascony, where they claim that God must be a Gascon because he gave them the best ingredients and cuisine.
+Not so far distant is the Pays Basque, whose natives were drawn to Bordeaux in large numbers during the 19th and early 20 centuries, and brought their own culinary traditions.
+Historically, the city benefited from a large fishing fleet that under sail ventured as far as the Newfoundland Banks.
+Furthermore, until over-fishing destroyed the stock of native sturgeon, the Gironde could boast its own caviar in addition to eels, shrimp, zander, trout, salmon, cockles, welk…

 - Beefsteak Bordelais cooked over a fierce fire of vine clippings;

 - white wine and oysters as a Sunday morning breakfast on the riverfront;